How Soon Can I Refi After Buying?

 - Your marital status has changed.

-- You want to tap into the equity of your home to pay for other large expenses.
+- You want to tap into the equity of your home to pay for other significant expenses.

-There is no rule that states how soon you can refinance.
+No rule states how soon you can refinance.
 However, whether or not you will be approved for a new home loan varies by your current financial situation and lender requirements.
 (Some lenders will not refinance a loan issued within the last 120-180 days, so check with your current lender for an exact timeline.)

 TIP: As a homeowner looking to refinance, the question you should ask yourself is not if you can, it’s if you should.